jamiehenzy/Genome-analysis_RStudio/4_Nailing_it.md

-# Week 7 For loops and the apply family of functions
+# For loops and the apply family of functions

+For this exercise use the R script Exer_4.R.
 A few useful commands: function(), is.na, which, var, length, for(){ }, points, print, paste, plot, unique, sample